grafana/grafanacon-custom-data-source-plugin/README.md

 Note: Hotel wifi can be spotty and `npm install` can take a while to run.
 If npm install is taking forever consider using your phone as a hotspot temporarily!
 Or wait a few minutes and try again!
 Or if your neighbor's is working, consider pairing together.

-## Our Target API
+## Our Target API: Seattle Open Data -- Road Weather Station

-A grafana data source plugin brings data from different apis and into grafana.
+A grafana data source plugin queries data from an external api and then visualizes it in grafana.
 Our project for today will be to build a data source plugin that connects to [Seattle Open Data's Road Weather Station Data](https://data.seattle.gov/Transportation/Road-Weather-Information-Stations/egc4-d24i/about_data).
 As hotel internet bandwidth can sometimes be in limited supply, we've duplicated their api and data to run locally in a very small no dependency go server.
 For the purposes of this workshop, we encourage you to run it on your machine.
-However after the conference, it should be easy to edit your configuration settings to connect to a [live endpoint](#live-data).
+However after this workshop, it should be easy to edit your configuration settings to connect to a [live endpoint](#live-data).

 ## Running the Target API Locally